Online version: February 2021

 More information on the dedicated page.

-Law no. 2017-399 of March 27, 2017 relating to the duty of vigilance of parent companies and companies that give orders introduced Articles L. 225-102-4 and L. 225-102-5 into the French Commercial Code in order to require certain group companies that employ a significant number of employees with their subsidiaries to implement a “vigilance plan” relating to corporate social responsibility (CSR).
+Law no. 2017-399 of March 27, 2017 relating to the duty of vigilance of parent companies and companies that give orders introduced Articles L. 225-102-4 and L. 225-102-5 into the French Commercial Code in order to require certain group companies that employ a significant number of employees with their subsidiaries to implement a “vigilance plan” relating to Corporate Social Responsibility (CSR).

-Article L. 225-102-4 of the French Commercial Code requires companies that, at the end of two consecutive fiscal years, (i) employ at least 5,000 employees within the company and in its direct/indirect subsidiaries if their registered office is in France, or (ii) employ at least 10,000 employees within the company and in its direct/indirect subsidiaries if their registered office is in France or abroad, to publish a vigilance plan.
+Article L. 225-102-4 of the French Commercial Code requires companies that, at the end of two consecutive financial years, (i) employ at least 5,000 employees within the company and in its direct/indirect subsidiaries if their registered office is in France, or (ii) employ at least 10,000 employees within the company and in its direct/indirect subsidiaries if their registered office is in France or abroad, to publish a vigilance plan.

 This plan includes "reasonable vigilance measures designed to identify risks and prevent serious violations of human rights and fundamental freedoms, the health and safety of persons and the environment, resulting from the activities of the company and those of the companies it controls within the meaning of paragraph II of Article L. 233-16, directly or indirectly, as well as from the activities of subcontractors or suppliers with which it has an established business relationship, when these activities are related to this relationship”.